dream-team-AN/your-tour-bot/README.md

 <br>
     🔹 Maps Static Google API.
 Google Maps API is to show a meeting place.<br>
     🔹 Google Directions API.
 This API will be used to help the user get to the meeting point.<br>
-⏹ Timezonedb API.
-The time zone API will tell the tourist what is the exact time in the city in which he is located.<br>
+⏹ Weather API.
+It will tell the tourist what is the exact time and weather in the city in which he is located. <br>
-⏹ GISMETEO API (for weather)<br>
 ⏹ Node Schedule<br>
 ⏹ MongoDB<br>
 ⏹ Fastify<br>